TimSchopf/KeyphraseVectorizers/README.md

 KeyphraseVectorizers
 =====================

 **This package was developed during the writing of our PatternRank paper.
-You can check out a preprint of the accepted paper [here](https://arxiv.org/abs/2210.05245).
+You can check out the paper [here](https://arxiv.org/abs/2210.05245).
 When using KeyphraseVectorizers or PatternRank in academic papers and theses, please use the [BibTeX entry below](#citation-information).**

 Set of vectorizers that extract keyphrases with part-of-speech patterns from a collection of text documents and convert them into a document-keyphrase matrix.
 A document-keyphrase matrix is a mathematical matrix that describes the frequency